Public Interest Resources

 Funding for Post-Graduate Public Interest Positions

 Most individuals are aware of the larger and more well-known funders such as Equal Justice Works and the Skadden Foundation.
 But, there are many other funders depending on the project or type of organization you seek.
-PSJD has a comprehensive list of funding options.
-If you’ve missed those deadlines or otherwise are looking for other funders, there are additional resources.
-The Office of Public Interest can assist you with this information.
+The Office of Public Interest can assist as you try to locate funding that is best-suited for the project you would like to work on.
+Remember, applications for some of the most important public service career-building opportunities are started during your 2L year – but OCPD is available to help you go through this process!

 Loan Repayment Assistance Programs (LRAPs)